Isotopejs/isotope/docs/node-packs.md

 When importing the library directly from `"@isotope/core"` all available node packs are loaded.
 Node packs aren't very big, but if you want to keep the bundle size as small as possible, you can opt-in to importing directly from the `lib` folder.
 With such a setup in place, you can import only the required node packs.

-To import the entire HTML Node pack, which contains shortcut methods for most of the HTML5 tags, you should use this line in your code:
+To import the entire HTML node pack, which contains shortcut methods for most of the HTML5 tags, you should use this line in your code:

 ```javascript
 import "@isotope/core/lib/nodes/html";